incredincomp/the_hunting/README.md

 ### To install and run locally (not needed with a droplet)

-install script prereqs needed for running, from inside `./the_hunting/` call
+Install script prereqs needed for running, from inside `./the_hunting/` call

 ```bash
 ./the_hunting.sh --install-all